Powered by Windows Vista Ultimate

 Removal Instructions

-Note: the "HOSTS.MVP" was created when running the "mvps.bat" file included in the "hosts.zip" (download) HOSTS.MVP is a backup of your previous HOSTS file.
+Note: the "HOSTS.MVP" file was created when running the installer (mvps.bat) included in the "hosts.zip" (download)

 Next - reset the DNS Client service that you should have disabled when installing the MVPS HOSTS file.